On the symmetric version of Seaki Theorem and flat densities: Introduction

-Seaki's theorem assert that there exists a singular measure $\sigma$ with support of Lebesgue measure zero such that $\sigma*\sigma$ is absolutely continuous and in addition the Radon-Nikodym derivative of $\sigma*\sigma$ has a uniformly convergent Fourier series.
-It is any easy exercise to show that the measure $\sigma$ can not be symmetric.
-Nevertheless, using the ideas of K\"{o}rner's proof of Seaki Theorem \cite{Korner}, we shall obtain a symmetric version of Saeki theorem.
+Saeki's asserted that there exists a singular measure $\sigma$ with support of Lebesgue measure zero such that $\sigma*\sigma$ is absolutely continuous and in addition the Radon-Nikodym derivative of $\sigma*\sigma$ has a uniformly convergent Fourier series \cite{Saeki}.
+It is an easy exercise to show that the measure $\sigma$ can not be symmetric.
+Nevertheless, using the ideas of K\"{o}rner's proof of Saeki Theorem \cite{Korner}, we shall obtain a symmetric version of Saeki theorem.
 In fact, we shall prove that there exist a symmetric singular measure for which the convolution is absolutely continuous with continuous Radon-Nikodym derivative.
-Our principal motivation is connected to the question raised in \cite{AL} on the existence of singular symmetric measure $\sigma$ with absolutely continuous such that the Radon-Nikodym derivative is flat.
-We recall that the function $f$ is flat if $||f-1||_{\infty}<\vep,$ for some $\vep \in [0,1).$ The subject of this note is to establish that such measure exist.
-For that, we will essentially follows K\"{o}rner's proof of Seaki Theorem \cite{Korner}. \\
+Our principal motivation is connected to the question raised in \cite{AL} on the existence of singular symmetric measure $\sigma$ with absolutely continuous convolution such that the Radon-Nikodym derivative is flat.
+We recall that the function $f$ is flat if $\big\|f-1\big\|_{\infty}<\vep,$ for some $\vep \in [0,1).$ The subject of this note is to establish that such measure exists.
+For that, we will essentially follow K\"{o}rner's proof of Saeki Theorem \cite{Korner}. \\

 This note is organized as follows.
-In section 2, we state our main result and the fundamental theorem need it for its proof.
-In section 3, we present the ingredients of need it in the proof of the fundamental theorem, and we conclude by presenting its proof.
+In section 2, we state our main result and the fundamental theorem which is used for its proof.
+In section 3, we present the ingredients which are needed in the proof of the fundamental theorem, and we conclude by presenting its proof.